Centromere: Acrocentric

 An acrocentric chromosome's centromere is situated so that one of the chromosome arms is much shorter than the other.
 The "acro-" in acrocentric refers to the Greek word for "peak."
-The human genome includes six acrocentric chromosomes.
-Five autosomal acrocentric chromosomes: 13, 14, 15, 21, 22; and the Y chromosome is also acrocentric.
+The human genome has six acrocentric chromosomes, including five autosomal chromosomes (13, 14, 15, 21, 22) and the Y chromosome.

 Short acrocentric p-arms contain little genetic material and can be translocated without significant harm, as in a balanced Robertsonian translocation.
 In addition to some protein coding genes, human acrocentric p-arms also contain Nucleolus organizer regions (NORs), from which ribosomal RNA is transcribed.
 However, a proportion of acrocentric p-arms in cell lines and tissues from normal human donors do not contain detectable NORs.
 The domestic horse genome includes one metacentric chromosome that is homologous to two acrocentric chromosomes in the conspecific but undomesticated Przewalski's horse.
 This may reflect either fixation of a balanced Robertsonian translocation in domestic horses or, conversely, fixation of the fission of one metacentric chromosome into two acrocentric chromosomes in Przewalski's horses.
 A similar situation exists between the human and great ape genomes, with a reduction of two acrocentric chromosomes in the great apes to one metacentric chromosome in humans (see aneuploidy and the human chromosome 2).

 Many diseases from the result of unbalanced translocations more frequently involve acrocentric chromosomes than other non-acrocentric chromosomes.
 Acrocentric chromosomes are usually located in and around the nucleolus.
-As a result these chromosomes tend to be less densely packed than chromosomes in the nuclear periphery.
+As a result, these chromosomes tend to be less densely packed than chromosomes in the nuclear periphery.
 Consistently, chromosomal regions that are less densely packed are also more prone to chromosomal translocations in cancers.

 Telocentric

 Telocentric chromosomes have a centromere at one end of the chromosome and therefore exhibit only one arm at the cytological (microscopic) level.
-They are not present in human but can form through cellular chromosomal errors.
+They are not present in humans but can form through cellular chromosomal errors.
 Telocentric chromosomes occur naturally in many species, such as the house mouse, in which all chromosomes except the Y are telocentric.